NubeDev/legacy-docs/chapter/firmwareapi/pycom/machine/Timer.md

 - `handler`: will be called after the interval has elapsed.
 If set to `None`, the alarm will be disabled after creation.
 - `arg`: an optional argument can be passed to the callback handler function.
 If `None` is specified, the function will receive the object that triggered the alarm.
-- `s, ms, us`: the interval can be specified in seconds (float), miliseconds (integer) or microseconds (integer).
+- `s, ms, us`: the interval can be specified in seconds (float), milliseconds (integer) or microseconds (integer).
 Only one at a time can be specified.
 - `periodic`: an alarm can be set to trigger repeatedly by setting this parameter to `True`.

 ### Methods